Public Health privacy notice

 How do we use information?

-Staffordshire County Council’s Strategy Team use data and information to understand more about the nature and causes of disease and ill-health, and about the health and care needs in the area.
+Our Strategy Team uses data and information to understand more about the nature and causes of disease and ill-health, and about the health and care needs in the area.
 This allows risks to public health to be identified and also to consider opportunities to improve the County’s health.
 The data informs the evaluation and targeting of health and care and the public health services that are offered.
 No identifiable data is published, anonymised or pseudonymised.

 Some examples of how we use Office for National Statistics and NHS Digital data include: